abssll/NET731/Week2/README.md

 Task 4: IP Addressing Validation

 The IP addressing scheme was reviewed to ensure correctness and consistency.
 All subnet address ranges fall within the virtual network address space of 10.10.0.0/16.
 Each subnet uses a unique /24 CIDR block, ensuring there is no overlap between subnets.
 This design supports efficient network segmentation while allowing sufficient IP capacity and scalability for future expansion.

+Task 5: Network Security Groups

+Network Security Groups (NSGs) were created to control network traffic within the virtual network.
+Three NSGs were provisioned: Frontend-NSG, Backend-NSG, and Database-NSG.
+Each NSG is intended to be associated with its respective subnet in order to enforce security controls based on the role of the network segment.
+Security rules are configured in subsequent tasks